visual-trials/X16-Hardware-Tests/fx_tests/README.md

 Alternatively you can use a .rom file (inside the ROM folder) to run these tests as a ROM.

-# Test codes
+# Features to test

 In the following sections several test programs will be described and screenshots will be included for each run on a machine or emulator.

-These test programs test something specific: either an old or a new feature of VERA.
+These test programs test something specific: either an **old or a new feature** of VERA.
 Basicly, if things are working, something has been proven to work on that machine or emulator.

 What they actually tested is mentioned in the column *"What this tests"*.
 This column will contain test (result) codes.